danielhrisca/asammdf/documentation/gui.rst

 .. note::

-    * Changing the *Memory* option does not affect already opened files; it will only apply later when openeing a new file.
+    * Changing the *Memory* option does not affect already opened files; it will only apply later when opening a new file.

 Plot
 ----